polkadot-js/docs/docs/api/start/types.extend.md

       }
 }
 ```
-We define in our typeAlias that we want the type Balance to be a `u64` for the assets pallet, then we can define our types.
+We define in our `typesAlias` that we want the type `Balance` to be a `u64` for the assets pallet, then we can define our types.